 The selection process at MIT is holistic and student centered: each application is evaluated within its unique context.
-No school, state, or regional quotas are applied; neither is preference given to those with alumni relations.
+No school, state, or regional quotas are applied, and we do not consider legacy/alumni relations in our process.
 Selection is based on outstanding academic achievement as well as a strong match between the applicant and the Institute, including:

 - Alignment with MIT's mission

-- Collaborative and cooperative spirit
+- · Collaborative and cooperative spirit

 - Initiative and risk taking

 - Hands-on creativity

 - Intensity, curiosity, and excitement

-- Balancing hard work with downtime
+- · Balancing hard work with downtime

-Selected 2018 Undergraduate Admissions Statistics
+Selected Class of 2023 Undergraduate Admissions Statistics